 In 2021, a seventh RFP for nursing facility bed redistribution was issued.
 The identified area of need was determined to be statewide.
-This RFP was issued open and continuous until June 30, 2022 or until all available beds have been reallocated.
+This RFP was issued open and continuous for the 2022 state fiscal year or until all beds have been reallocated.
+No proposals were received as a result of the 2021 RFP.